PlexusLLC/woocommerce-shipping-fims/readme.txt

 * Apply FIMS rate in 1/10 pound increments for maximum accuracy
 * Limit the FIMS rate to specified minimum / maximum charge
-* Customize the shipping rate label your customer sees
+* Customize the shipping rate description your customer sees for FIMS

 Upgrade to the [PREMIUM version](https://store.plexusllc.com/product/woocommerce-shipping-fims/) for these additional features: